clawpack/doc/doc/topo.rst

 Topography displacement files
 -----------------------------

+.. warning::  Some problems have recently been observed when trying to specify time-varying topography with `dtopo` files.
+Nearly instantaneous displacement occuring at the start seems to work ok, but slowly varying displacement does not always work well when AMR is also being used.
+   A better version of this code is currently being developed, but for now use with caution!

 For tsunami generation a file *dtopo* is generally used to specify the displacement of the topography relative to that specified in the topo files.